Introduction

 Traffic management

-Due to the depth of excavations required around the Junction 26 roundabout, the project will require a complete closure of Junction 26 and the A38 link road (from J26 to Foxmoor Business Park) for around 14 weeks from 16 June to mid to late September.
-Access will be maintained to Foxmoor Business Park from Chelston Roundabout under Traffic Management but with some overnight / weekend closures.
+Traffic management Due to the depth of excavations required around the Junction 26 roundabout, the project will require a complete closure of Junction 26 and the A38 link road (from J26 to Foxmoor Business Park) from 15 June to late September.
+Access will be maintained to Foxmoor Business Park from Chelston Roundabout.

 Your questions answered